markdown-party/mono/echo/README.md

 All the events emitted in a single `event { }` block are added atomically to the _site_.
 This means that no remote events will be received, even if the _site_  is currently syncing.
 It's therefore possible to call `yield()` multiple times in a single block, which is useful if you want to perform multiple fine-grain operations (say, [create a tree node, move it and name it](https://github.com/markdown-party/mono/tree/main/markdown-frontend/src/main/kotlin/party/markdown/data/tree/MutableSiteTreeApi.kt#L26-L31)).

-Additionally, the current state aggregate of the _site_  is provided as a paramter.
+Additionally, the current state aggregate of the _site_  is provided as a parameter.
 In the above example, the state value is atomically incremented by one, implementing a proper g-counter.

 When an event is emitted, its identifier is returned.
 This identifier is globally unique, and corresponds to the Lamport timestamp of emission of the event.